Adam Moss

-Previous jobs also included six years in various editorial capacities at Esquire magazine.
-Northwestern Journalism professor David Abrahmson credits Moss's work at Esquire in assigning a series of pieces on the business of entertainment with "having a serious effect on what we all regard as the normal content of the mainstream media today, with its unremitting emphasis on not only celebrity, but also the economics of the celebrity-driven industries."
+Early career

-7 Days
+Moss spent six years in various editorial capacities at Esquire magazine.
+Northwestern Journalism professor David Abrahamson credits Moss's work at Esquire in assigning a series of pieces on the business of entertainment with "having a serious effect on what we all regard as the normal content of the mainstream media today, with its unremitting emphasis on not only celebrity, but also the economics of the celebrity-driven industries."

 Moss first came to media attention as the founder of 7 Days, a weekly news magazine covering New York City arts and culture.
 Founded in 1988, it went out of business during the publishing-business recession of 1990, the week before it won a National Magazine Award for General Excellence.
 A number of 7 Days writers and editors, including Moss, were hired by The New York Times.

 According to Wolff in his New York magazine profile: "It is hard to overstate what kind of magazine-world hero Moss became with 7 Days and its particular pop-culture idiom, and what kind of success failure can be."
 A 2003 profile of Moss in the Oberlin alumni magazine notes, "Concepts introduced by Moss in 7 Days would later insinuate themselves into The Times (take the wedding narratives in the Sunday Styles section; visceral stuff cleverly packaged)."